-Card games have been around for a long time.
-They have existed in various forms for a millennium, appearing from the Far East.
-They slowly spread West as trading routes began to open, in the 1400s the French solidified the 52-card deck and the four suits that we use today.
+Card games have existed in various forms for over a millennium, first appearing in the Far East.
+Slowly spreading west as trading routes began to open, the French solidified in the 1400s the 52-card deck and the four suits that we use today.

 While different cultures and nations use different sets of cards, that system is the most widely used around the world.
-For literally centuries now, friends, families, and strangers have convened around bar tops, campfires, and dining room tables to play friendly and perhaps not-so-friendly games of cards.
+For centuries now, friends, families, and strangers have convened around bar tops, campfires, and dining room tables to play friendly and perhaps not-so-friendly games of cards.
 There are few things better than pulling a deck out cards out and starting a game.
-It can be done anywhere on a plane, in an airport, at home in a pub the list is endless.

-I remember playing cards with bored customs officials in an airport in Guatemala, nothing beats informing an official he is ‘Shithead’.
+I remember playing cards with bored customs officials in an airport in Guatemala; nothing beats informing an official he is a ‘Shithead’.
 The game is super easy, and the best thing is that you can create your own rules to make it more engaging.

 Cards to use: All cards can be used including both Jokers

 Aim: Not to be the last person holding or playing their cards

 High Card: The Ace / Low Card: The Two

 Power Cards in Rank: Special cards and superpowers

 The following cards can be played on any card

 The following cards but must be played sequentially.